romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

 import { config } from './config';
 import { BaseTable } from './baseTable';

-export const change = rakeDb(
+export const change = rakeDb(config.database, {
-  config.database,
-  {
   // relative path to the current file:
   migrationsPath: '../migrations',
   // it also can be an absolute path:
   // migrationsPath: path.resolve(__dirname, 'migrations'),

   // column type overrides and snakeCase option will be taken from the BaseTable:
   baseTable: BaseTable,

   // optionally, for automatic code updating after running migrations:
   // baseTable is required when setting appCodeUpdater
   appCodeUpdater: appCodeUpdater({
     // paths are relative to the current file
     tablePath: (tableName) => `../tables/${tableName}.table.ts`,
     ormPath: './db.ts',
   }),

   // true by default, whether to use code updater by default
   useCodeUpdater: false,

   // custom commands can be defined as follows:
   commands: {
     // dbOptions is an array of database configs
     // config is the config of `rakeDb` (that contains migrationPath, appCodeUpdater, etc)
     // args of type string[] is an array of command line arguments startring after the command name async seed(dbOptions, config, args) {
-        const { seed } = await import('./seed')
+      const { seed } = await import('./seed');
-        await seed()
+      await seed();
-      }
-    }
     },
-);
+  },
+});
 ```

 Add the `db` script to your `package.json`: